sematext/docs/docs/integration/kubernetes.md

-Check out [github ](https://github.com/helm/charts/blob/master/stable/sematext-agent/README.md)for more details.
+Check out [github](https://github.com/helm/charts/blob/master/stable/sematext-agent/README.md)for more details.

 ### Sematext Operator

-You can also install Sematext using an Operator using this command:
+You can also install Sematext Operator using this command: